brantrigo/GDP-Growth/README.md

 feel is going to work better.
 The aim is to have a model that can predict next year's GDP growth for each country in the world using the available data.

+This project has an SQL database with 6 tables:
+- Countries: Descriptive information about the countries (e.g. economical group, yeat latest data, etc.).
+- CountryNotes, Footnotes: Source of each indicator for each country.
+- CountryIndicators: All the variables avaiable per country/year.
+- Indicators: Variables and its definition.
+- EstimatedGPDGrowth: where the prediction values are stored.

+Size of the dataset:
+- Initially: 1330 variables, 248 zones, 52 years (1960-2010).
+- 22 zones are filtered out and only countries (228) are kept.
+- Missing values of NY.GDP.MKTP.KD.ZG (response variable) are not analyzed.
+The database has 7968 of complete cases (the total with missing values: 11527).

 ### FUNCTIONAL AND TECHNICAL DESCRIPTION OF THE SOFTWARE

 The software predicts the GDP-Growth of all available countries into a dataset, for the year specified by the user.

+Our goal is to predict a panel of time series, one for each country.
+With this in mind, we selected a gradient tree-boosting model because they are known to have a high prediction accuracy.
+Moreover, our model has the characteristic that allows grouped data (here heach country is a group), which should improve the prediction performance.
+One restriction of our project is that we must have at most 50 variables to do the predictions.
+That means we have to do feature selection before training the model.
+This can be divided in the following steps:

+- Autoregressive model: We found that NY.GDP.MKTP.KD.ZG of one year can be explained by the prior year and we created the variable to improve the predicttion.
+- As we know that the mentioned variable is important, we do a linear model (controlling by country) with it and extract the residuals, which will be used for the feature selection.
+- Our dataset has many missing values.
+We kept the variables that have less or equal than 30% of missings and performed imputation of NA (which is, prediction of missing values) in order to gain information and better prediction.
+The imputation first was done for each country separatedly and if a country had all the observations missing for one variable we filled them with the mean of all the other countries.
+- For the final step we used an algorithm called mutual information to select the variables that will be introduced in the model.
+The reason of this algorithm is because it's flexible (all variables have a value of importance, usually different from 0) and models non-linearities and complex high order interactions, as gradient boosting (the prediction model) does.
+- We only keep the 50 variables with higher weight of the mutual information output.
+Among them, 3 are variables created for us: Time, Country, and lag1 (previous year of NY.GDP.MKTP.KD.ZG).

 #### Extract and reshape data